AdamSmith89/ThreatModelling/sections/3-WhatCanWeDo/PITCHME.md

 @snapend

 Note:
+Last thing to mention is 2nd/3rd order mitigations.
 Attackers target the weakest link.
 Cover all 1st order threats before moving on.

 ---
 @snap[north-west]
 #### What Can We Do?
 @snapend